RobTF9/robtf9-portfolio/src/projects/ethereum-wallet.md

   MyEthvault is an open source application that allows users to interact with dApps on the Ethereum blockchain without leaving the browser.
 Currently in the prototype phase, my role has been to develop a brand aesthetic as well as working on the front-end React application.
-This app is a first of it's which means a blank canvas when it comes to experience and interface patterns.
+This app is a first of its which means a blank canvas when it comes to experience and interface patterns.
 content:
   - copy: ''